 - Window failures may be covered under warranty or you may need to look into new windows or new sealed units to correct the problem.

-Anders from Green Brand can give you helpful advice in wither you need a whole replacement or wither just the glass can be replaced to fix the problem.
+Anders from Green Brand can give you helpful advice in either you need a whole replacement or just the glass can be replaced to fix the problem.